danihga/portfolio/README.md

 - Conducted in-depth research on Stochastic Processes, focusing on understanding concepts like Ito integration and its applications in finance, particularly in stock pricing and options.
 - Developed a solid foundation in Stochastic Processes, essential for comprehending complex financial models.
 - Explored concepts such as Random Walk, Markov Chain, Brownian motion, and Ito Integration, utilizing them to model stock prices and derive The Black and Scholes Equation.
--Implemented computer-programmed simulations to validate theoretical findings and enhance understanding.
+- Implemented computer-programmed simulations to validate theoretical findings and enhance understanding.
 - Derived The Black and Scholes Equation, showcasing proficiency in advanced mathematical modeling and its relevance in financial analysis.

 [Project Paper](https://github.com/danihga/portfolio/blob/ff78935a7b6f92ce08a7be4567e64779c5e82100/Black-Sholes%20Research%20Undergraduate%20Thesis/Black_Sholes_Paper.pdf)        |       [Project Files and Code](https://github.com/danihga/portfolio/tree/7e7d2639a4ad13b6a57eab274ff090763203eeac/Black-Sholes%20Research%20Undergraduate%20Thesis)